64bit/async-openai/async-openai/README.md

 ## Webhooks

-Support for webhook event types, signature verification, and building webhook events from payloads can be enabled by using the `webhook` feature flag.
+Support for webhook includes event types, signature verification, and building webhook events from payloads.

 ## Bring Your Own Types